Courses | Credit(s) | Contact | Lab |

 Corequisites: NUR 1141C and NUR 2221C

 This course includes concepts within the three domains of the health care recipient, health and illness, and professional nursing and health care.
 Emphasis is placed on each domain's concepts, including stress, coping, mood, cognition, addiction, development, and safety.
 The students will develop communication, assessment, intervention, and evaluation of mental health within the healthcare system.
 A grade of satisfactory in the clinical/lab is required.
+This course must be completed with a grade of C or better for program progression.
 (Special Fee: $68.00).

 |